duymanhdoan/Face-Recognition-Survey/README.md

 - Note: that normalization on feature vectors or weight vectors achieves much lower intra-class angular variability by concentrating( tap trung) more on the angle during traning.
 Hence the angles between identities can be well optimized.
 - l2 normalizing both features and weight vectors.
+- minimize the overall loss.
+- method requires that the entire feature vector set has same L2 norm. so that learning only depends on the cosine value to develop the recognitions ability.
+- feature vectors of the same class are grouped torgether and feature vectors of different classes are pulled apart on the hypersphere.

 ### network
 Convnet lear a large cosine margin.